What is the Ann Arbor UV index scale today?

 Longitude

-What's the uv right now in Other Cities of United-States (Today UV Rays)
+What's the UV right now in other cities of United-States (today's UV rays)

 Ann Arbor Real-Time UV Index Forecast Chart (Hourly Ann Arbor UV Index Chart)

-Explore Ann Arbor UV Index Forecast Chart for next hours to stay informed about the varying levels of ultraviolet radiation index throughout the day
+Explore the Ann Arbor UV index forecast chart for the coming hours to stay informed about the varying levels of ultraviolet radiation throughout the day.

-Safe Exposure Time Calculation in (Time to Burn Chart)
+Safe Exposure Time Calculation (Time to Burn Chart)

-The most commonly used scheme to classify a person’s skin type by their response to sun exposure in terms of the degree of burning and tanning was developed by Thomas B. Fitzpatrick, MD, PhD.
-As a meter of fact even the skin color of Emoji characters based on the Fitzpatrick scale.
+The most commonly used scheme to classify a person's skin type by their response to sun exposure — the degree of burning and tanning — was developed by Thomas B. Fitzpatrick, MD, PhD.
+As a matter of fact, even the skin colours of Emoji characters are based on the Fitzpatrick scale.

 Skin Type Color Typical Features Tanning Ability Time to Burn (minutes)